aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/beacons.md

 It is an error for the configuration of a non-sensitive part to refer to an encrypted field in any way.

-It is an error if the configuration of a sensitive part does not refer to an encrypted field in some way.

 Prefixes can be any valid string, but no prefix string can be a prefix of another prefix string.